susa-ucb/susa_website/README.md

 os.urandom(any_length)
 ```

-with any_length being literary any length that you want the key to be
+with `any_length` being any integer length that you want the key to be